nerijusdu/vesa/README.md

 - Create custom templates to launch containers with predefined settings
   - Create templates form your existing containers
 - Github action to deploy automatically
+- Point domains to any container (or a separate service)
+    - Get SSL certificates from LetsEncrypt
 - Ability to use custom docker registry (or host it yourself)

 ## Setup